wizlee/BillUsageSystem/readme.md

 ## Background
 This is an interview solution for a test of a company @ Oct 2020.
 The question is originally in a PDF, converted it into markdown format for github viewing and portability.

+## Solution
+- All the requirements are unit tested in `BillUsageSystem_test.py`
+- The solution is in `GetPossibleCustomerIdsForOutstandingAmount.py`.
+    - This is to fulfilled the question requirement of creating a function to be used by other team as an API.

 ## Question
 We have a system that issues usage bills to our customers every month.